-- A. There is an important distinction between standard definitions of employment and labour. - Labour is supplied in all forms of employment. - However, labour is also supplied in unpaid work that is not considered an economic activity (such as home repair).
+- A. There is an important distinction between standard definitions of employment and labour. - Labour is supplied in all forms of employment. - However, labour is also supplied in unpaid work that is not considered an economic activity.
 Therefore, labour is not the same as employment. - Both types of labour employment and unpaid work are productive in the sense that, by transforming inputs of goods and services into outputs of goods and services, they add value to goods and services of economic and social use to the individual, household and community.
 As suggested in Module 3, in principle it is possible to estimate the monetary equivalent of this value added.
-It is not necessary to make these estimations in order to make the work visible for policy purposes.
-Textured time use survey data (disaggregated by sex, age, class, caste, rural/urban, etc.) retains its specificity, and is a better policy base than abstract market equivalents.
+However, it is not necessary to make these estimations in order to make the work visible for policy purposes.
+Textured time use survey data, disaggregated by gender, age, class, caste, rural/urban, etc., retains its specificity, and is a better policy base than abstract market equivalents.